serenity-is/docs/tutorials/movies/keeping-record-of-the-cast.md

-# Recording Actors and Their Roles
+# Keeping Record of the Cast

 If we want to maintain a record of actors and the characters they portrayed, it might look something like this: